eloitanguy/jej/README.md

 * Place the `evaluation.csv` and `train.csv` files from Kaggle (https://www.kaggle.com/c/covid19-retweet-prediction-challenge-2020/data?select=data) in data/
 * If necessary, install the required modules using `pip install -r requirements.txt`
-* Run the command `python dataset.py` in order to prepare the vocabulary file.

 ## Reproducing results